-Notes about this table.
-The column labeled "Cash compensation" is what the pastor will actually be paid.
-The column "Defined Compensation" is a technical term used by Portico.
+Notes about this table: The column "Defined Compensation" is a technical term used by Portico.
 It includes all compensation to the pastor and is used to calculate the cost of the pastor's pension and health care plan.
-The Defined Compensation is the same for all pastors, parsonage or not, however when no parsonage is offered Defined and Cash Salary are the same.
-These figures can be broken down further as Table 1 shows.
+The Defined Compensation is the same for all pastors, parsonage or not.